chaz23/sutta-science/README.md

 Table of data with columns `segment_id`, `segment_text`, `sutta`, `section_num`, `segment_num`, `collection`, `sutta_num`, `title`.
 Available formats: `.Rda`, `.tsv`.

+### :sparkles: Text references

+#### [#dataset_1](https://github.com/chaz23/sutta-science/tree/main/data/references/dataset_1) <a name="text-references-dataset-1"></a>· Sutta Pitaka references for various editions of the Pali Canon

+Maps references from over 40 editions of the Pali Canon to the Sutta Pitaka on a segment-level granularity.

+#### [#dataset_2](https://github.com/chaz23/sutta-science/tree/main/data/references/dataset_2) <a name="text-references-dataset-2"></a>· Vinaya Pitaka references for various editions of the Pali Canon

+Maps references from over 40 editions of the Pali Canon to the Vinaya Pitaka on a segment-level granularity.

 ## Tools and References